Structural Methods for handling mode changes in multimode DAE systems: Conclusion and perspectives

 We handle impulsive behaviors with no restriction.
 Our approach generates hot restart for general nonlinear DAE provided that the non-polynomial part does not interfere with the impulsive part---this condition is checked by our algorithm.\footnote{The class of multimode DAE for which hot restart is generated can be widened.
 By allowing for rational offsets, our rescaling analysis can be extended to handle the partition polynomial/nonpolynomial (instead of linear/nonlinear).
 Variables inheriting a non-integer offset can still be handled, provided that they do not need to be integrated or differentiated using Euler identities.
 It is not clear how useful this widening would be in practice.}

-We need to extend our approach to handling the hot restart for \emph{finite cascades of transient mode changes}, such as occurring in the cup-and-ball with elastic impact\,---\,this mode change takes the form free-motion$\ra$straight-rope$\ra$free-motion, with zero time spent in the ``straight-rope'' transient mode.
-A first solution for this was proposed in~\cite{DBLP:journals/arc/BenvenisteCM20}.
-This gives us hints for how to extend our new algorithmic approach to cascades.
+Our approach was first developed for mode changes involving two successive long modes.
+We extended it to handle the hot restart for \emph{finite cascades of transient mode changes}, such as occurring in the cup-and-ball with elastic impact.\footnote{This mode change takes the form free-motion$\,\ra\,$straight-rope$\,\ra\,$free-motion, with zero time spent in the ``straight-rope'' transient mode.} This was achieved by introducing additional hot restart constraints, and then reusing with little changes the analysis developed in Sections~\ref{jashcgfackjhamgfjh}--\ref{skduhvgskjvghkjh} for mode changes separating long modes.

 Our approach builds on the principles of \emph{structural analysis} abstracting numerical equations as their incidence graphs.
 Our algorithm for synthesizing the hot restart bears similarities with the \sigmamethod\ for the index reduction of (single mode) DAE systems.